cloudxabide/Mr_MeeseEKS/README.md

 https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html

 ```
-MY_CLUSTER="codedemo"
+MY_CLUSTER="demo"
 MY_REGION="us-east-1"
-MY_VERSION="1.24"
+MY_K8S_VERSION="1.31"
 STACK_NAME="${MY_CLUSTER}"
 ```

 NOTE:  I am directing you to pull a file from *my* Git Repo...
 So, I urge caution, and then advise you to compare to the AWS example. (coming from a guy who names his repo after Rick and Morty characters ;-)

 Changes I made:
 * Added *-03 subnets (pub and priv)
 * Modified the CIDR from a /18 to a /19 (16,384 to 8,192) for each subnet